rapid7/metasploit-framework/Landing-Pull-Requests.md

 # The short story

  - Add the `fetch = +refs/pull/*/head:refs/remotes/origin/pr/*` line to your .git/config
- - Always, always `merge --no-ff` so you can reference the PR number.
+ - Always, always `merge --no-ff` along the way so you can reference the PR number in a meaningful merge commit message.
  - Merge to a landing branch, then merge *that* to master, so you can isolate your work.
  - Often you need to make changes.
-Examples coming soon!
+More examples coming soon!

 # Prep your local clone.